-If your facility is not in a county, put the name of your city, district (for example, District of Columbia), or parish (if you are in Louisiana) in the county block of the Form R and Form A Certification Statement as well as in the county field of TRI-MEweb.
+If your facility is not in a county, put the name of your city, district (for example, District of Columbia), or parish (if you are in Louisiana) in the county block of the Form R and Form A as well as in the county field of TRI-MEweb.
 "NA" or "None" are not acceptable entries.
-TRI-MEweb provides a dropdown menu for the county name, including city districts and parish names.
+TRI-MEweb provides a drop-down menu for the county name, including city districts and parish names.

-If your facility is located in Indian country as defined by 18 USC §1151 you must enter the three-digit Bureau of Indian Affairs (BIA) tribal code in the "BIA Code" field.
+If your facility is located on Indian country as defined by 18 USC §1151 you must enter the three digit Bureau of Indian Affairs (BIA) tribal code in the "City/County/Tribe/State/ZIP code" field.
 The BIA tribal codes are listed in Table III of the RFI.
-Facilities using TRI-MEweb to complete their forms will be asked if they are located within a tribe's Indian country and, upon answering "yes," be taken to a look-up table to determine the correct BIA code.
+Facilities using TRI-MEweb to complete their forms will be asked if they are located within a tribe's Indian country and, upon answering "yes", be taken to a look-up table to determine the correct BIA code.

-If your facility is not located in Indian country as defined by 18 USC §1151 (the overwhelming majority of TRI facilities are not in Indian country), you must enter only the city, county (as applicable), state and ZIP code.
+If your facility is not located (overwhelming majority of TRI facilities are not in Indian Country) in Indian country as defined by 18 USC §1151 you must enter only the city, county (as applicable), state and zip code.